Denk (political party): Manifesto

-Denk wants to establish a monument in memory of labor, and they want knowledge of migration history as a key target in education.
+Denk wants to establish a monument in memory of labor and they want knowledge of migration history as a school subject in education.
 They propose that the term "integration" should be replaced by the word "acceptance".
-The movement suggests abolishing the word "immigrant" within political and state policy while party leader Stephan van Baarle has described the concept of integration as an "artificial term."
+The movement suggests abolishing the word "immigrant" within government policy while party leader Stephan van Baarle has described the concept of cultural integration as an "artificial term."
 In its 2017-2021 manifesto platform, Denk said that people with a non-Western background are less likely to find a job or internship and often have negative experiences with law enforcement.
-The manifesto states that racism in the Netherlands is structural and institutional in nature and supported a so-called "racism registry" to be set up, in which manifestations of racism are registered by the government.
+The manifesto states that racism in the Netherlands is structural and institutional in nature and supports a so-called "racism registry" to be set up, in which manifestations of racism are registered by the government and registered individuals should be banned from certain jobs.

 Denk proposes that in education, diversity in the classroom is commensurate with the diversity of the class (including the teacher).
 The movement has a policy that in every school in the Netherlands, both in primary and secondary education, study of Chinese, Arabic, and Turkish must be introduced as optional subjects.
 According to the movement, education in these languages will be useful for the country's economy and international relations.
 According to the 2015 manifesto, imams should not only be appointed to mosques, but also in health care, prisons and the armed forces.

 Denk's view is that the United Nations and its Security Council need fundamental reform and that the European Union should pursue an independent foreign policy.
 The movement wants to tackle Islamic extremism by tackling its root causes, which, according to the party, consist of hopelessness, social exclusion, and injustice.
-On the Israeli–Palestinian conflict, the party advocates that Europe strengthen the international position of Palestine and that the Netherlands recognize the State of Palestine.
+On the Israeli–Palestinian conflict, the party advocates that Europe strengthen the international position of Palestine.
+It opposes dialogue between Israel and Palestinians and instead argues that the Netherlands should unilaterally recognize the State of Palestine.